suizokukan/katal/README.md

                         (default: False)
   --hashid HASHID       return the hash id of the given file (default: None) --infos               display informations about the source directory given
-                        in the configuration file (default: False) -s, --select          select files according to what is described in the configuration file without adding them to the target directory.
-This option can't be used the --add one.
+                        in the configuration file.
+Help the --select/--add options to display more informations about the process : in this case, the --infos will be executed before --select/--add (default: False) -s, --select          select files according to what is described in the configuration file without adding them to the target directory.
+This option can't be used with the --add one.If you want more informations about the process, please use this option in combination with --infos .
                         (default: False)
   -ti, --targetinfos    display informations about the target directory in
                         --quiet mode (default: False)